RenukaK1404/Retinal-hyperspectral-alzheimers-screening/README.md

 ## Overview

-This repository presents the research framework and conceptual development of a smartphone-based retinal imaging and computational hyperspectral analysis system for Alzheimer’s-associated risk screening.
+This repository documents the conceptual development and research framework of a smartphone-based retinal hyperspectral imaging system for Alzheimer’s-associated risk screening.

-The project investigates the feasibility of identifying retinal spectral and microvascular biomarkers associated with neurodegenerative risk patterns using consumer-grade retinal fundus imaging combined with deep learning-based analysis.
+The work explores whether computational hyperspectral reconstruction from smartphone-acquired retinal fundus images can support AI-assisted detection of retinal biomarkers associated with neurodegenerative risk patterns.

 The proposed framework integrates: